-Blaine Smith, Associate Professor and Co-Director of the Digital Innovation and Learning Lab, The University of Arizona
+Blaine Smith, Associate Professor of New Literacies and Bi/Multilingual Immigrant Learners, The University of Arizona

 Blaine Smith's teaching and research focuses on the digital literacies of culturally and linguistically diverse youth across contexts.
 A main goal of her work is to understand the ways in which technology can foster literacy and content learning as well as an empowering means of expression for students.
 Her work also focuses on developing scaffolded instructional strategies for supporting teachers' integration of technology in the classroom.